Are you still entitled to compensation if you were not wearing your seatbelt in a car accident?

 But often enough, trial evidence will only show that the failure made a “considerable difference” to a victim’s injuries.
 Some injuries to the head, for instance, would have been a good deal less severe if a seat belt had been worn, but there would still have been some injury to the head.
 Injuries to the arms and shoulders could have occurred regardless of whether or not your seat-belt was worn.
 In such case damages attributable to the failure to wear a seat belt could be reduced by 15 per cent.

-In Canadian car accident cases, the defence of contributory negligence (remember – when a victim contributes negligently to causing his or her own injuries) can be advanced in a wide variety of circumstances.
+In Canadian car accident cases, the defense of contributory negligence (remember – when a victim contributes negligently to causing his or her own injuries) can be advanced in a wide variety of circumstances.
 Not uncommonly, an accident victim’s failure to wear a seat-belt is one.
 You may be found to have failed to take reasonable care for your own safety by not wearing an available seatbelt or by accepting a ride in a vehicle not equipped with seat-belts.
 If a seat-belt was available but not worn, the evidence must establish that it was operational and your injuries would have been reduced by usage to justify a finding of you being negligent.

 Although there is no hard and fast rule as to apportionment in cases involving a successful seat-belt defense, victims in our experience are often held to be 10% to 25% negligent when seat-belts are not worn.